rackerlabs/docs-aws/docs/aws-instance-scheduler/index.rst

 Aviator customers get Instance Scheduler management at no additional cost.
-Customers are responsible for the minimal infrastructure cost to run the solution, which is normally up to $10 per AWS account per month.
+Customers are responsible for the minimal infrastructure cost to run the solution, normally up to $10 per AWS account per month.